RBGKew/bioinfo-utils/docs/sftp.md

 	ssh-keygen

-Enter custom file names (or leave blank for default) and a password (or blank for no password).Then send the public key (default: id\_rsa.pub) to the administrator creating the account.
+Enter custom file names (or leave blank for default) and a password (or blank for no password).
+Then send the public key (default: id\_rsa.pub) to the administrator creating the account.

 #### Windows - PuTTY
 Using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), which should be installed on Kew laptops.